 Closer look at Roughdeck AX Axle Scales

 The RoughDeck AX uses four corner-mounted, FM-approved load cells, with the cells recessed into the frame channels for protection.
 Also included is a signal-trim summing board enclosed in a stainless steel, NEMA 4X junction box for any necessary corner corrections.
-The RoughDeck AX comes pre-trimmed; so corner corrections should not be necessary. » Continue reading “Closer look at Roughdeck AX Axle Scales”
+The RoughDeck AX comes pre-trimmed; so corner corrections should not be necessary.
+Continue reading

 Cardinal Truck Scale Manufacturing